Fabrice Yopa

 }

-A naive processor would emit PersonGetters.java or Person_Generated.java.
-Lombok puts getters inside Person.class.
+A naive processor would emit a side file like PersonGetters.java or Person_Generated.java.
+But Lombok injects its getters directly into Person.class.
+To do the same, you have to go lower.

 classNode.defs = classNode.defs.prepend(getter);

-JCClassDecl.defs holds everything inside a class — fields, methods, constructors.
-It's an immutable com.sun.tools.javac.util.List, so you replace it with a new list that includes the generated method.
-After annotation processing, javac compiles the modified AST.
-The getter ends up in .class as if it had been in the source.
+JCClassDecl.defs holds all members of a class — fields, methods, constructors.
+Since it's an immutable instance of com.sun.tools.javac.util.List, the trick is to replace it with a new list that includes the generated method.
+Once annotation processing is done, javac compiles the modified AST, and the getter ends up in the .class file as if it had always been there.

 @Override